evanx/redishub/README.md

 Certainly Redis is the leading caching server.
 But actually Redis is an in-memory "data structure server."
 As such, it has many use cases, including fast shareable data storage, analytics, geo-spatial processing, synchronisation, queuing and messaging.

+#### What are RedisHub lambdas?

+These are envisaged as Redis-based lambdas that can be composed into microservices and apps.
+I'm choosing to misdefine "lambdas" as server-side components which access one or more keyspaces.
+They must be stateless to enable auto-scaling, but can store private and shared state in Redis of course.
+They must be written using a specific ES2016 framework, to simplify orchestration and management, e.g. configuration, keyspace access, logging and metrics.

 #### What about ACID?

 Atomicity, consistency, isolation and durability guarantees are those offered by Redis.
 This is a trade-off sacrificing absolute durability in favour of performance, e.g. potentially loosing a second's worth of transactions in the rare event of a server crash, versus the heavy performance cost of a disk sync on every transaction.